ziming/laravel-crisp-whatsapp/README.md

 ## Testing

 Sending whatsapp messages costs money.
 Hence there are no tests.
+So if there are issues, just create an issue to let me know or make a PR fix for it :)

 ## Changelog